Have you ever heard of the Rastro?

 Our little tips:

-Be careful with your items, pickpockets are everywhere and will take advantage of them while you are busy looking at a stand.
+- Be careful with your items, pickpockets are everywhere and will take advantage of them while you are busy looking at a stand.

-Come a little earlier in the morning to be able to unearth the most interesting and coveted items on the market.
+- Come a little earlier in the morning to be able to unearth the most interesting and coveted items on the market.

-- A lot of people don’t dare but… You have to haggle over prices!
-Generally, sellers are ready to drop €2 or even €3 and even more depending on your persuasive skills.
+- A lot of people don’t dare but… You can haggle over prices!
+Generally, sellers will agree to drop €2, €3 or even more depending on your persuasive skills.

-Take pictures, it’s not every day that you can go to such a place!
+- Take pictures, it’s not every day that you can go to such a place!